 A History of Helping

-Brian has served on the Foundation’s real estate, finance, strategic planning, and most recently the asset management committee as the hospital negotiated a new affiliation with Asante.
-In 2009, he received the Meese Award for Outstanding Board Service and in 2010 the Distinguished Service Award for service to the community through the Hospital and the Foundation.
+During his board tenure Brian served on the foundation’s real estate, finance, and strategic planning committees.
+He also served on the asset management committee as the hospital negotiated a new affiliation with Asante.
+He continues to be an active volunteer on the asset management committee.
+In 2010, he received the Distinguished Service Award for service to the community through the foundation.